-Maybe you get home later than expected, perhaps you haven’t made it to the grocery store yet, maybe you are just too tired to cook.
+Maybe you get home later than expected, perhaps you haven’t made it to the grocery store yet, or you are just too tired to cook.
 Whatever the reason, the need for a back-up is real.
-That is why stocking your freezer for the nights when cooking isn’t happening is such a game changer.
+That’s why stocking your freezer for the nights when cooking isn’t happening is such a game changer.

 Stocking Your Freezer for the Nights When Cooking Isn’t Happening